Blackmon 2-out slam caps 5-run rally in 9th, Rox beat Angels

 DENVER (AP) — Charlie Blackmon hit a two-out grand slam that capped a five-run rally in the ninth inning and lifted the Colorado Rockies over the Los Angeles Angels 8-4 on Friday night.

-Blackmon hammered Jose Quijada’s fastball down the middle of the plate on a 3-1 count over the wall in right center for his second grand slam of the season and third of his career.
+Blackmon hammered Jose Quijada’s fastball on a 3-1 count over the wall in right center to give Colorado its second walk-off grand slam in franchise history.

+Blackmon is fifth in the NL with a .331 batting average but was 7 of 31 in September before hitting his second grand slam of the season and third of his career.
 It was the fourth walk-off hit overall, three of them homers.

+“I really just needed to not make an out.
+I wasn’t trying to hit for extra bases or swing hard.
+I wanted to make sure when I swung it was in the zone,” Blackmon said.
+“He fell behind in the count and had to throw it over the middle of the plate.”

 Ryan McMahon’s solo home run with one out in the Rockies ninth off Ty Buttrey (1-3) made it 4-all.
-Josh Fuentes then doubled to right-center and Daniel Murphy was intentionally walked, bringoing on Quijada.
+Josh Fuentes then doubled to right-center and Daniel Murphy was intentionally walked, bringing on Quijada.

+“I felt like after I swung on that fastball he was going to come at me with a changeup and I was ready,” said McMahon, who hit his seventh homer.

 After Trevor Story walked with two outs to load the bases, Blackmon connected.
 It was Los Angeles’ major league-high 13th blown save of the season.

+“It’s a frustrating part of our season.
+We’ve been in this position often and haven’t been able to close games,” Angels manager Joe Maddon said.

 Blackmon finished with five RBIs and Story had two hits and three RBIs for the Rockies, who are in the chase for the NL’s final postseason spot.
+They are 1 1/2 games behind San Francisco with 15 days remaining in the regular season.

 Jared Walsh and Anthony Bemboom homered for the Angels.
 Walsh and Mike Trout each had two hits.